IsolatedSingularity/Minecraft-Generation/README.md

 ### 1. **Village Distribution with Biome Suitability**

 **Description:**
-This function simulates village placement across a massive world region, ensuring villages appear only in suitable biomes.
-The world is divided into 32x32 chunk regions (512x512 blocks each).
-For each region:
+This function generates a spatial distribution of villages across a procedurally generated Minecraft-like world.
+The world is divided into 32x32 chunk regions (each chunk spanning 512x512 blocks).
+A central point for each region is computed, and villages are spawned probabilistically, ensuring that only biomes with high suitability values allow village generation.

-- The center is calculated as the average position of the region's boundaries.
-- A probability threshold (e.g., 40%) determines if a village spawns.
-- Biome suitability is computed using pre-defined noise-based temperature/humidity fields.
-- Random perturbations are applied to village positions within each region to avoid overly regular patterns.

-Mathematically, suitability depends on thresholded $$T(x,z)$$ and $$H(x,z)$$, and village positions are generated based on the equations:
+Biome suitability values are derived from noise-based temperature $$T(x,z)$$ and humidity $$H(x,z)$$ fields, ensuring that villages appear naturally in Plains, Savanna, and similar biomes.
+Random perturbations are added to village positions to break rigid patterns and create a realistic appearance.
+This simulation provides insights into procedural generation algorithms while controlling spatial randomness and biome constraints.

+Mathematically:
 $$
 \text{Village Position} = (x_r + \mathcal{U}(-\delta, \delta), z_r + \mathcal{U}(-\delta, \delta))
 $$

-where $$x_r, z_r$$ are the region centers and $$\delta$$ represents random perturbations.
+where $$x_r, z_r$$ are the center of a region and $$\delta$$ represents perturbations.

 <details>
   <summary><i>Village Distribution Python Function</i></summary>